Journal homepageBar

 General

-Communication tools are available in each page to communicate with the Journal Editorial Office.
+Communication tools are available on each page to communicate with the Journal Editorial Office.
 Please always use these tools instead of normal e-mail.
-These messages will be saved in the data-base and associated to the document they refer to, which is crucial for the efficiency of the editorial procedure.
+These messages will be saved in the database and associated to the document they refer to, which is crucial for the efficiency of the editorial procedure.

 For every submitted preprint the editor in charge of the editorial procedure can turn to one or more referees for an opinion.
-Referees and Editors are expected to follow the guidelines below:
+Referees and Editors are expected to follow the timetable below:

 Submission Editor Referee